7mind/izumi/doc/microsite/src/main/tut/distage/basics.md

 ### Tagless Final Style

 Tagless Final is one of the popular patterns for structuring purely-functional applications.
-If you're not familiar with tagless final you can skip this section.

 Brief introduction to tagless final: